marcprux/ChannelZ/README.md

 ### Channels and Observables

 A `Channel` is bi-directional access to some underlying state.
 It is always backed by a reference type, either a class in Objective-C or a reference wrapper around a Swift value type.
 A `Channel` is a specialization of a `Observable`, which provides uni-directional flow of events.
 Events are not limited to state changes.
-For example, you Observable button tap events to a custom subscribeed subscription using the `∞>` operator.
+For example, you Observable button tap events to a custom subscribed subscription using the `∞>` operator.

 #### Example: Observableing Button Taps